kibertoad/layered-loader/README.md

   }
 }

-const operation = new Loader<string>({
+const loader = new Loader<string>({
     // this cache will be checked first
     inMemoryCache: {
-        cacheType: 'lru', // you can choose between lru and fifo caches, fifo being 10% slightly faster
+        cacheType: 'lru-object', // you can choose between lru and fifo caches, fifo being 10% slightly faster
         ttlInMsecs: 1000 * 60,
         maxItems: 100,
     },